 - Revise or resubmit: normally one year (*)

-(*) The examiners may request longer than this
+(*) The examiners may give longer than this.

-The letter confirming the outcome of the examination will clearly state the deadline for submission of your corrected or revised thesis.
+The email confirming the outcome of the examination will clearly state the deadline for submission of your corrected or revised thesis.

-If you are unable to meet the deadline in exceptional cases, you may request an extension of time by submitting an extension request form for consideration by the University’s research progress and awards sub-panel.
+If you are unable to meet the deadline, in exceptional cases you may request an extension to your deadline by submitting an extension request form for consideration by the University’s Research Progress and Awards Sub-Panel.

 Submission of corrected thesis (minor or major corrections)

-You are granted one opportunity to complete corrections to the satisfaction of the examiners.
+You are permitted one opportunity to complete corrections to the satisfaction of the examiners.
+You should raise any queries regarding the required corrections with your supervisor who will liaise with the examiner(s) on your behalf.

-- Minor corrections: one copy for checking by the internal examiner
+- Minor corrections: to be checked by the internal examiner

-- Major corrections: two copies for checking by the internal and external examiner
+- Major corrections: to be checked by the internal and external examiner

 The date on the cover page for a corrected thesis (examiners decision of minor or major corrections) should be the original submission date.